vembrane/vembrane/README.md

  ¹ depends on type specified in VCF header

+ ² if you specify something different for `--annotation-key`, use that key here.
+For example, for the default VEP `--annotation-key CSQ`, use `CSQ["SYMBOL"]`.

- ² for the usual snpeff and vep annotations, custom types have been specified; any unknown ANN field will simply be of type `str`.
+ ³ for the usual snpeff and vep annotations, custom types have been specified; any unknown ANN field will simply be of type `str`.
 If something lacks a custom parser/type, please consider filing an issue in the [issue tracker](https://github.com/vembrane/vembrane/issues).

- ³ vembrane does not handle multi-allelic records itself.
+ ⁴ vembrane does not handle multi-allelic records itself.
 Instead, such files should be preprocessed by either of the following tools (preferably even before annotation):
  - [`bcftools norm -m-any […]`](http://samtools.github.io/bcftools/bcftools.html#norm)
  - [`gatk LeftAlignAndTrimVariants […] --split-multi-allelics`](https://gatk.broadinstitute.org/hc/en-us/articles/360037225872-LeftAlignAndTrimVariants)